lalcastroantony/MVVM_SIMPLE_LOGIN/README.md

 # MVVM_SIMPLE_LOGIN

-This Project is a basic example for MVVM with a dummy login flow.
+This Project is a basic example for MVVM with a dummy login flow done using UIKit.